jlahteen/juhta.net/README.md

 The author of Juhta.NET is Juha Lähteenmäki.
 You can connect with the author on [Twitter](https://twitter.com/jlahteen) or [LinkedIn](https://fi.linkedin.com/in/juhalahteenmaki).

 The author will hope to receive any kind of feedback.
 Please use [GitHub](http://github.com/jlahteen/juhta.net) or [Twitter](https://twitter.com/juhtanet) for the discussion.
 You can also send email to <support@juhta.net>.

-Please note, that the aforementioned email is not an official support email, but the author will react to any findings related to the incorrect functionality or instability of Juhta.NET.
+Please note that Juhta.NET has no official support, but the author will react to any findings related to the incorrect functionality or instability of Juhta.NET.